geekymoose/3d-cpu-engine/README.md

 # Set CMake variables
 CMake variables may be used to set several options.
+- `ENGINE_ENABLE_TESTS`
+    - ON to build tests.
+    - OFF to disable tests.
-- SSE optimizations
+- `ENGINE_ENABLE_SSE`
-	- ON to use SSE (Force to use even if you don't support.
-But it will fail then)
+    - ON to automatically detect and use SSE.
+If no SSE support found, skip it.
-	- OFF to disable SSE (Default option)
+    - OFF to disable SSE.
-- Unit test
+- `-DCMAKE_BUILD_TYPE`
-	- ON to also build tests (Default option)
-	- OFF to disable tests
+    - Default CMake build type.
+See https://cmake.org/cmake/help/v3.0/variable/CMAKE_BUILD_TYPE.html

 # Features
 - Math library (Header only)
     - Vectors 2
     - Vectors 3
     - Vectors 4
     - Matrix 3
     - Matrix 4
     - Matrix Transformations
         - Translation
         - Scaling
         - Rotations
         - LookAt
         - Perspective
-		- Project 3D point into 2D screen `new`
+        - Project 3D point into 2D screen
 - Mesh
     - Loading from JSON (.babylon format)
 - Rendering
     - Draw line
         - DDA algo
     - Draw filled triangle
         - Scanline Algorithm
         - Scanline Algorithm with z-buffering
-		- Scanline Algorithm with z-buffering and Flat-Shading `new`
+        - Scanline Algorithm with z-buffering and Flat-Shading
-		- Scanline Algorithm with z-buffering and Gouraud Shading `new`
+        - Scanline Algorithm with z-buffering and Gouraud Shading
 - SSE4.1 optimization (Used by math library)
 - Engine
     - Render loaded meshes (By default, render Suzanne monkey)
     - Zoom in / out

 # Screenshots